Alternative Names: Common parsley, Rock parsley, Garden parsley, Hamburg parsley, Persely, Persil.

 Do not use large amounts of Parsley.
 Parsley seed oil is very strong and contains chemicals that may cause serious side-effects.

-Parsley contains essential oils; the most important one, apiol, is a kidney stimulant.
+Parsley contains essential oils; the most important one, apiole, is a kidney stimulant.
+Because these essential oils can stimulate uterine contractions, pregnant women should avoid eating large quantities of it.